forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ## Summary

-Most epidemiological analyses specify SARS-CoV-2 infections with the observables a "commonly detectable" viral load in the upper respiratory tract or symptoms.
-Sampling the upper respiratory tract is not perfectly predictive for the overall viral load since most SARS-CoV-2 virions infect cells in the conducting airways.
-Nevertheless the viral load in the upper respiratory tract samples is correlated to symptoms.
-Symptomatic persons in turn ([Transmission by Symptom Status](#spread-by-symptom-status)) are more likely to transmit Covid.
+Most epidemiological analyses specify SARS-CoV-2 infections with the observables typical symptoms and/or a "detectable" viral load in the upper respiratory tract.
+However sampling the upper respiratory tract is not perfectly predictive for the overall viral load since most SARS-CoV-2 lineages infect cells in the conducting airways.
+Nevertheless the viral load in the upper respiratory tract is correlated to symptoms.
+Symptoms are also correlated to the overall viral load.
+Symptomatic persons ([Transmission by Symptom Status](#spread-by-symptom-status)) are more likely to transmit Covid.
 Most (nearly all?) superspreading events described, are caused by symptomatic persons, likely because superspreading involves high numbers of virions in the conducting airways, which usually causes symptoms.

-How much individuals contribute to the spread of SARS-CoV-2 is highly variable.
+How much a person contribute to the spread of SARS-CoV-2 is highly individual.
 Most observations conclude that 20% of the infectees are responsible for at least 80% of the infections ([Transmission Distribution](#transmission-distribution)).
 The individual transmission is associated to both biological and social factors.
 Social factors include the living situation and the behavior.
 Biological factors influencing susceptibility and infectiousness.
 These biological factors are discussed in the following.

 People with an adequate and sensitive immune system control coronavirus infections early and if at all only mild symptoms are induced.
-Apart from a possible initial localized burst mainly in the upper respiratory tract, coronaviruses usually do *not* replicate to high numbers.
+Sometimes there is a high initial viral load localized to the mid or upper respiratory tract, but usually coronaviruses do *not* replicate to high numbers.
 Low numbers of coronaviruses don't cause severe disease and are associated with a low probability of transmission and detection.
 This theoretical argumentation is supported by the observations:
 * People with regular movement are about 30 % less likely to get both mild respiratory diseases including Covid.
 An even further reduction is observed for severe diseases.
 A healthy diet helps to maintain a good microbiome in the intestine which is important for the overall immunity.
 * Long-time exposure to air pollution, few movement and obesity can reduce the capability of the respiratory tract to handle viruses.
-[Air Pollution](#dirty-air-exposure) und [overweight](#overweight) both increase the Covid risk as observations of individuals and observation at the population level suggest.
+[Air Pollution](#dirty-air-exposure) und [overweight](#overweight) both increase the Covid risk as observations at the individual and at the population level suggest.
-* A major determinant how the body can handle SARS-CoV-2 is age, especially for the initial infection.
-Young people are less susceptible to get a disease and usually control the viral load timely and in agreement are less infectious ([Transmission by Age Groups](#transmission-by-age)).
-This is especially true for the age from 5 to 25 years: Few spread is observed between children and in schools.
+* A major determinant how well the body can handle SARS-CoV-2 is age, especially for the initial infection.
+Young people are less susceptible to get a disease and usually control the viral load timely.
+Accordingly a lower susceptibility and on ward spread are observed in household settings ([Transmission by Age Groups](#transmission-by-age)).
+Few spread is observed between children and in schools.
 Superspreading with children as index cases is nearly never observed.

-The immune system can learn from exposures and induce an improved protection against subsequent similar exposures (this remembering can include the classical acquired immune responses such as T cells and B cells capable to produce antibodies.
-Infections usually induce a location specific adaptions).
+The immune system can learn from exposures and induce an improved protection against subsequent similar exposures.
+This remembering includes the classical acquired immune responses such as T cells and B cells capable to produce antibodies.
+Additionally infections usually induce a location specific adaptions.

 Previous infections provide a reliable and long lasting protection:
 * The protection against hospitalization is above 95%.
-* The chance to test positive is reduced by about 80% to 90%.
+* The chance to test positive is reduced by 80% or more.
 The protections is stable across time and mostly across variants.
 The chance to have a high viral load (Ct value <30) and symptoms is reduced by more than 90% [to confirm].

 The muscular administrated 'mRNA' and adenovirus vectored vaccines induce mainly a systemic immunity.
 Accordingly the protection against pneumonia (=severe Covid) is good.
-On the other hand the protection against infections and transmission is mediocre and last only a few months:
+On the other hand the protection against infections in the conducting airways or the upper respiratory tract is mediocre and last only a few months.
+Similarly for transmission.
 * *Protection against pneumonia and hospitalization:* Accordingly to the systemic immunity provided, a good protection against hospitalization: most investigations conclude a reduction of at least 70 % in the first half year after vaccination.
 * *Protection against infection:* In the first few months after vaccination the chance to test positive (the detection limit is usually at 40 PCR cycles which is about 1000 cps/milliliter) is reduced and during this time the probability for high viral loads is even further reduced.
 The protection gradually decreases and vanishes about 3 to 6 months after vaccination (depends individual factors and SARS-2 variants present).
 The chance for testing positive after exposure is reduced by about 70% for BNT162b2 in the first 2 months and then gradually decreases and the reduction is lost about 3 to 6 months after vaccination against the delta variant.
 The ChAdOx1 initially reduces the chances to test positive by about 50%.
 While ChAdOx1 starts lower than BNT162b2 the decay of protection is slower.
 The protection from mRNA-1273 starts and stays higher than BNT162b2/ChAd0x1.
 * *Protection against Transmission:* Some studies observe in the phase when the vaccine induced immunity reduces the viral load, a reduced onwards transmission from vaccinated index cases; other studies observe no difference even in this  phase.
 After a few months when the viral load in the  tract are the same as for unvaccinated people, there seems to be no reduction, at least in household settings.

 > The widespread assumption that vaccinated people transmit Covid less for more than a few months *lacks* a rigorous scientific basis.
 To my judgement, there is neither an epidemiological nor a medical benefit/basis to (push to) vaccinate people not at risk for severe Covid.